65C-16.002: Adoptive Family Selection

 Medical Subsidy.
-In addition to temporary case management and information and referral requests, post adoption services includes medical assistance to cover T the cost of medical, surgical, hospital and related services needed as a result of a physical or mental condition of the child which existed prior to the adoption may be subsidized.
-The need for medical services for a condition recognized prior to adoption must be established and authorized prior to the placement for adoption, although the service might not be delivered until some time after finalization of the adoption.
-The need for medical assistance subsidy must be supported by documentation of that need from the appropriate professional, such as a licensed physician or dentist, or qualified mental health professional , and must be reassessed annually.
+In addition to temporary case management and information and referral requests, post adoption services include assistance to cover the cost of medical, surgical, hospital and related services needed as a result of a physical or mental condition of the child which existed or was known as a potential risk factor prior to the adoption may be subsidized.
+The need or potential need for medical services for a condition recognized prior to adoption must be established and authorized prior to the placement for adoption, although the service might not be delivered until some time after finalization of the adoption.
+The need for medical subsidy must be supported by documentation of that need from the appropriate professional, such as a licensed physician or dentist, or qualified mental health professional, and must be reassessed annually.

 (4) Other Medical Services.
 Other medical services available may include on-going Medicaid coverage and continuing eligibility with Children’s Medical Services for children who were receiving such services prior to adoption.

 (5) Reimbursement for Non-recurring Adoption Expenses.
 Nonrecurring adoption expenses are those reasonable and necessary adoption fees, court costs, attorney’s fees, and other expenses that are directly related to the legal adoption of a special needs child.

 (6) Adoption Benefit for State Employees.
 State employees as defined in Section 409.1663, F.S. who adopt a

 dependent child may be eligible for a lump sum payment as defined in Section 409.1663, F.S. in are entitled to financial assistance.